neondatabase/website/content/docs/guides/phoenix.md

 MIX_ENV=prod mix compile
 ```

-Further, to compile assets for the production mode, run the following command:
+To compile assets for the production mode, run the following command:

 ```bash
 MIX_ENV=prod mix assets.deploy
 ```

-Per deployment, a secret key is required for encrypting and signing data.
-Run the following command to generate such a key:
+For each deployment, a secret key is required for encrypting and signing data.
+Run the following command to generate the key:

 ```bash
 mix phx.gen.secret